 Taxation, business structure and Australian small and medium business’ productivity

 This project is headed by Law Futures Centre member Brett Freudenberg and seeks to determine what the regulatory framework for private enterprises should look like in the future.
 Despite calls for reforms in Australia (CPA, 2015) there has been little recent parliamentary action on business structures.
 In contrast, other jurisdictions (such as the USA, UK & NZ) have been pro-active in reviewing the appropriateness of their business structures and introducing new business structures, often designed to assist their SME sectors.

-Research into the choices small and medium enterprises’s (SME) make in relation to choice of organizational structure is urgently overdue, as evidence from Australian and international research suggests it is motivated by taxation considerations, and this might not result in the most economically efficient business structure for their longer-term performance.
+Research into the choices small and medium enterprises (SME) make in relation to choice of organisational structure is urgently overdue.
+As evidence from Australian and international research suggests, this is motivated by taxation considerations and might not result in the most economically efficient business structure for their longer-term performance.
 Given the size and importance of the SME sector, this tax-structure choice nexus, may be a potential drag on Australia’s business productivity.
 Australia had 1.96 million SMEs employing almost 3.6 million people (49% of all private sector employment) and contribute 35% of Australia’s GDP.
 SMEs can be an important source of innovation and employment.